safffrron/Analysis-of-Deep-Reinforcement-Learning/README.md

 4. Analysis and code of Grid walk Environments ( Bandit-Walk and Random-Walk Enironments. )
 5. Theroies of methods based on Markov's decision process and Bellman's Equation.

-6. Algorithms to solve an environment -
+6. Algorithms to explore an environment -
     <pre>
      * Greedy Approach ( Pure Exploitation )
      * Pure Exploration